-King Henry VIII came to the throne on the death of his father in April, 1509, inheriting a kingdom that was stable and a full treasury.
-All objections to his marriage with Catherine of Aragon were slung aside.
-Claiming that he was fullfilling his father's dying wish.
+King Henry VIII came to the throne on the death of his father in April 1509, inheriting a stable kingdom and a full treasury, All objections to his marriage with Catherine of Aragon were slung aside.
+Claiming that he was fulfilling his father's dying wish.
 Henry's wedding to Catherine was held at the friar's church in Greenwich on 11 June 1509.
 On 23 June 1509, Henry led the now 23-year-old Catherine from the Tower of London to Westminster Abbey for their coronation, which took place the following day.

 Referred to by Winston Churchill as " a spot of blood and grease on the pages of English history", Henry VIII was tall at 6' 3" and well-built like his Yorkist grandfather, Edward IV.
 Like Edward, in later years muscle was to turn to fat.
 He possessed his Plantagenet mother's reddish auburn hair, with fair skin and was considered very good-looking by the standards of his day.
 Described by Giustinian, the Venetian Ambassador to the English Court as 'the handsomest potentate I ever set eyes on; above the usual height, with an extremely fine calf to his leg, his complexion very fair and bright with auburn hair combed straight and short in the French fashion, and a round face so very beautiful that it would become a pretty woman, his throat being rather long and thick'

 An alliance was formed with his father-in-law Ferdinand of Aragon to launch a joint attack on France, but Ferdinand, true to character, deserted his ally as soon as his own ends had been reached.
 Humiliated but undeterred, Henry invaded France again in 1513, he besieged Therouanne and Tournai, both of which fell to him.
 At a skirmish with the French known as the Battle of the Spurs, so named for the speed of the French retreat and fought at Guinegate on 16 August, 1513, Henry finally won the glory that he had spent so much money to attain.

-In 1521, Henry defended the Catholic religion from Martin Luther's protests in a book entitled 'The Defence of the Seven Sacraments', a grateful pope awarded him with the title Defender of the Faith, which has been borne by every subsequent English monarch since then.
+In 1521, Henry defended the Catholic religion from Martin Luther's protests in a book entitled 'The Defence of the Seven Sacraments', a grateful pope awarded him with the title Defender of the Faith, which has been borne by subsequent English monarchs since then.

 In 1527 Henry became hopelessly infatuated with Anne Boleyn, a young woman of the court.
-Anne had large, lustrous brown eyes and raven hair, combined with a stylish way of dressing and enchanting French ways acquired during her stay at the court of Francis I. Her sister, Mary Boleyn, had previously been the king's mistress but he had now grown tired of her and cast her off.
-The ambitious Anne refused to go the way of her sister and become his mistress and held out for marriage.
+Anne had large, lustrous brown eyes and raven hair, combined with a stylish way of dressing and enchanting French ways acquired during her stay at the court of Francis I. He had now grown tired of her sister, Mary Boleyn, and cast her off.
+The ambitious Anne refused to go the way of her sister and become his mistress and instead held out for marriage.
 Henry's conscience, always a very pliable instrument, conveniently came into play.
 He claimed to be troubled by a verse in Leviticus stating it was sinful for a man to take his brother's wife and as punishment, any such transgressor would be childless.
 He persuaded himself that this was why God had denied him a male heir by his marriage to Catherine.

-The king's matrimonial matters had now to proceed swiftly, as Anne had announced herself pregnant and Henry was determind that the child, whom he ardently convinced himself would be the longed for son, should be born in lawful matrimony.
+The king's matrimonial matters had now to proceed swiftly, as Anne had announced herself pregnant and Henry was determined that the child, whom he ardently convinced himself would be the longed-for son, should be born in lawful matrimony.
 Thomas Cranmer, Archbishop of Canterbury, a man of decidedly Protestant leanings, performed the marriage service.